Ario124/simon-game/README.md

 8. Close the modal by clicking on the background, or by either clicking on "Got it" or by closing the modal by the top right corner.
 9. Verify that the game sends out the message "Wrong" when the player fails to match the colors.
 10. Verify that once the player is on level 20 and wins, message "Victory" should appear.
+11. Load the page on Google Chrome and open Dev tools to verify no major errors are in the way.

 These test are tested and approved by me.